nanoc/nanoc.app/content/docs/tutorial.md

 title: "Tutorial"
 ---

-This is a small nanoc tutorial that should take about twenty minutes to complete.
-You need three basic things in order to follow the tutorial:
+This tutorial should take approximately twenty minutes to complete.
+You need three things in order to follow the tutorial:

 a working nanoc installation
 : Check out the [Install](/install/) page for details on how to install Ruby, Rubygems and nanoc.

 a basic understanding of Ruby
-: nanoc uses the Ruby programming language quite extensively.
+: nanoc uses the Ruby programming language extensively.
 If you are unfamiliar with Ruby, we recommend [Ruby in Twenty Minutes](https://www.ruby-lang.org/en/documentation/quickstart/).

 a basic understanding of the command line
 : nanoc is executed on the command line.
 If you need to brush up on your command line skills, we recommend [The Command Line Crash Course](http://cli.learncodethehardway.org/).